Translated from the Chinese by Howard Goldblatt

 At this point, Aunty thumped her breast and stomped her foot.
 ‘What a fool I was,’ she said angrily, ‘letting the wolf in my door.
 I made it easy for him to have his way with all the girls in the hospital.
 Wang Xiaomei, a seventeen-year-old girl from Wang Village, had nice, thick braids, a pretty oval face, and skin like ivory.
 Her lashes danced like butterfly wings, her eyes could talk, and anyone who saw her would believe that if film director Zhang Yimou discovered her, she’d be a hotter commodity than Gong Li or Zhang Ziyi ever were.
 Sadly, Melon Huang, the sex fiend, discovered her first.
 He rushed off to Wang Village, where, with a glib tongue that could bring back the dead, he talked Xiaomei’s parents into sending her to his hospital to learn from me how to treat women’s problems.
 He said she’d be my student, but she never spent a single day with me.
 Instead, the lecher kept her to himself, his daily companion and nightly lover.
 If that weren’t bad enough, he even took her during the daytime; people had seen them.
 Then once he’d had enough fun with her, he was off to the county seat, where he hosted banquets for high officials with public funds, in hopes of being transferred to the big city.
 Maybe you haven’t seen what he looks like: a long, donkey face with dark lips, bloody gums, and toxic breath.
 Even with a face like that, he figured he had a chance of becoming assistant director at the Bureau of Health!
 Each time he dragged Wang Xiaomei along to drink and eat and entertain the officials, probably even offering her up as a gift for their pleasure.
 Evil!
 That’s what he was, pure evil!

 ‘One day the little wretch called me to his office.
 Other women who worked in the hospital were afraid to be in his office.
 But not me.
 I kept a little dagger handy, and wouldn’t have hesitated to use it on the bastard.
 Well, he poured tea, smiled, and laid it on thick.
 “What did you want to see me about, Director Huang?
 Let’s get to the point.”
 “Heh-heh.”
 He grinned.
 “Great Aunt” – damned if he didn’t call me “Great Aunt” – “you delivered me the day I was born, and you’ve watched me grow into adulthood.
 Why, I could be your own son.
 Heh-heh” . . .
-The croaking of frogs is often described in terms of drumbeats.
-But that night it sounded to her like human cries, almost as if thousands of newborn infants were crying.
 “I don’t deserve such an honour,” I said.
 “You’re the director of a big hospital, while I’m just an ordinary woman’s doctor.
 If you were my son I’d die from the honour.
 So, please, tell me what you have in mind.”
 More heh-heh-heh, before he got around to revealing the shameless reason he’d summoned me.
 “I’ve made the mistake all leading cadres make sooner or later – through my own carelessness Wang Xiaomei got pregnant.”
 “Congratulations!”
 I said.
 “Now that Xiaomei is carrying your dragon seed, the hospital is guaranteed leadership continuity.”
 “Don’t mock me, Great Aunt, I’ve been so upset the past few days I can’t eat or sleep.”
 Can you believe the bastard actually said he had trouble eating and sleeping?
 “She’s demanding that I divorce my wife, and if I won’t she’s threatened to report me to the County Discipline Commission.”
 “Really?”
 I said.
 “I thought having ‘second wives’ was popular among you officials these days.
 Buy a villa, install her in it, and you’ve got it made.”
 “I asked you not to make fun of me, Great Aunt,” he said.
 “I couldn’t go public with a ‘second’ or a ‘third’ wife, even if I had the money to buy a villa.”
 “Then go ahead and get a divorce,” I said.
 He pulled that donkey face longer than ever and said, “Great Aunt, you know full well that my father-in-law and those pig-butcher brothers-in-law of mine are violent thugs.
 My life wouldn’t be worth a thing if they found out about this.”
 “But you’re the Director, an official!”
 “All right, that’s enough, Great Aunt.
 In your old eyes the director of a hospital in a piddling, out-of-the-way town is about as important as a loud fart, so instead of mocking me, why don’t you help me come up with something!”
 “What in the world could I come up with?”
 “Wang Xiaomei admires you,” he said.
 “She’s told me that many, many times.
 You’re the only person she’ll listen to.”
 “What do you want me to do?”
 “Talk her into having an abortion.”
 “Melon Huang,” I complained through clenched teeth, “I will never again soil my hands with that atrocious act!
 Over the course of my life I’ve already been responsible for more than two thousand aborted births, and I’ll never do it again.
 Just wait her out until you’re a father.
 Xiaomei is such a pretty girl, she’s bound to present you with a lovely boy or girl, and that should make you happy.
 You go tell her that when the time comes, I’ll be there to deliver the child.”’

 ‘With that, I turned on my heel and walked out of the office pleased with myself.
 But that feeling lasted only till I was back in my own office and had drunk a glass of water.
 My mood turned dark.
 No one as bad as Melon Huang deserved to have an heir, and what a shame that Wang Xiaomei was carrying his child.
 I’d learned enough delivering all those children to know that a person’s core – good or bad – is determined more by nature than nurture.
 You can criticize hereditary laws all you want, but this is knowledge based on experience.
 You could place a son of that evil Melon Huang in a Buddhist temple, and he’d grow up to be a lascivious monk.
 No matter how sorry I felt for Wang Xiaomei or how unwilling I was to put ideas in her head, I simply couldn’t let that fiend find an easy way out of his predicament.
 If the world had another lascivious monk, so be it.